frobiac/adnw/README.md

 Klaus Weber contributed greatly to an enhanced secondary use state machine and provided several other modifications, including alternate layouts as well as PC/Mac and host language differentiations.

-PS/2 support is credited in large part to Akshay Srinivasan <akshaysrinivasan@nitk.ac.in>
+PS/2 support is copied from [TMK sources][tmk] so uart and interrupt based code should hopefully also work in the future.

 A dedicated USB ID was generously supplied by Openmoko, Inc.